-Communicative Disorders and Deaf Studies
+Communicative Sciences and Deaf Studies

 The Department of Communicative Disorders and Deaf Studies at California State University, Fresno is to disseminate knowledge and train professionals in speech-language pathology, audiology, deaf education and interpreting who will provide quality service to the public.
 The department will provide a stimulating learning environment for enhancing personal and educational development, promoting understanding of people of various cultures, and offering opportunities for research and scholarship in communicative disorders and deaf studies.

 Welcome to the Department of Kinesiology at California State University, Fresno.
 Our goal is to make your life better by providing an education and a variety of practical experiences, workshops and certifications which will help you create a professional career.

 The scope of nursing practice is changing significantly.
 The professional nurse uses theory and research-based knowledge to provide direct and indirect care to individuals, families, groups, and communities.

 In the role as designer, manager, and coordinator of care, nurses collaborate with patients and interdisciplinary care teams.
 The department offers an undergraduate program which leads to the Bachelor of Science in Nursing, a post-baccalaureate School Nurse Services Credential Program with an option to pursue the master's degree in nursing, a graduate program leading to a Master of Science in Nursing, a Post-Master's Nurse Practitioner Credential Program, and a Doctor of Nursing Practice program.